-The average domain size for all the variables is 52.
-Thus, the size of the search space for all possible combinations of PC components is roughly of the order of $52^{12}$ .
+From the empirical data we collected, the average domain size for the first three highly constrained variables is 52 while the average domain size for the remaining un-constrained variables is also 52, thus making the average domain size for all the variables is 52.
+Hence, the size of the search space for all possible combinations of PC components is roughly of the order of 52^{12} .
 More importantly, this huge search space has lots of possible sub-trees which cannot be further pruned off by any heuristic.
 Accordingly, the conventional enumerative search [5] may simply give unsatisfactory performance to return the globally optimal PC configuration.
-Therefore, in the next section, we will discuss our proposed search strategy which sacrifices global optimality for efficiency to tackle these real-life COPs.
+Therefore, in the next section, we will discuss our proposed search strategies which sacrifices global optimality for efficiency to tackle these real-life COPs.

-Furthermore, it should be noted that these PC, or possibly other, configuration problems are very much different from some famous routing problems such as the traveling salesman problem, on which the branch-and-bound (B&B) strategy performs reasonably well, in terms of the underlying domains for each variable.
-For a traveling salesman problem with 12 cities, the underlying domains for all the variables $V_1$ , $V{12}$ , denoting the first to the last city to be visited on a trip, are the same.
-That is the range [1.12] to represent the same 12 cities.
-Thus, at each search step, we can use the B&B heuristic to prune off any alternative route starting and ending with the same cities, say "city 1 - .....- city 9", but with a higher total distance covered.
+Furthermore, it should be noted that these PC, or possibly other, configuration problems are very much different from some famous routing problems such as the traveling salesman problem, on which the branch-and-bound (B&B) strategy

+1 Clearly, some readers may argue that these compatibility constraints are in fact no different from the logical relations like "father(john, mary)" to specify "john" is the father of "mary" in some logic programs.
+Of course, we would agree on that since it is generally true for most constraints.
+However, the "encapsulation" of these general relations between objects as a specific constraint will in general provide a more systematic way to handle that particular kind of constraints.
+As a result, we will discuss how a special-purpose search performs reasonably well, in terms of the underlying domains for each variable.
+For a traveling salesman problem with 12 cities, the underlying domains for all the variables $V_1...V{12}$, denoting the first to the last city to be visited on a trip, are the same.
+That is the range [1..12] to represent the same 12 cities.
+Thus, at each search step, we can use the B&B heuristic to prune off any alternative route starting and ending with the same cities, say "city 1 - city 9", but with a higher total distance covered.
 However, in our PC configuration problems, the possible choices at each search step will be totally different from the previous choices already occurred in the previous search steps.
 Thus, the B&B heuristic may not necessarily be a useful heuristic in solving the PC configuration problems.